Abuse of metformin

 4. Pressure to use: In certain social circles, there may be pressure to misuse metformin for non-medical purposes, leading to inappropriate usage.

-See also Metformin exercise pcos
+See also Metformin nootropic

 It is important to educate individuals about the proper use of metformin and raise awareness about the potential risks associated with its misuse.